marc-verreault/systemlab-design/README.md

 3) Create a documentation directory (if needed) and run quick start to create your build env: **sphinx-quickstart**

    *Make sure to accept all the defaults during the quick start procedure.
-Once complete files will be created for index.rst, config.py, and others*
+Once complete, files will be created for index.rst, config.py, and others, along with a source folder for adding images and reStructuredText documents*

-4) Under the *source* folder, replace the files *conf.py* and *index.rst* with the versions that are located under
+4) Under the *source* folder, replace the files *conf.py* and *index.rst* with the versions that are located under systemlab-design/documentation-source

+5) Add the files